 Cook as desired.
 Once the turkey is sufficiently dry, it’s ready for roasting or smoking on your Traeger.
 You can add more flavor at this point, too, with, say a spice rub or flavored butter stuffed under the turkey’s skin.
 Whether you smoke it low and slow or roast it over high heat, your turkey will turn out beautifully.

-Give your turkey the smoke it deserves.
-This bird is brined in our signature citrus brine kit, rubbed down with Turkey Rub, and smoked over none other than our Turkey Blend hardwood for flavor inside and out.
+Enjoy the best smoked turkey recipe this holiday season.
+This bird is brined in our signature citrus brine kit, rubbed down with Turkey rub, and smoked over none other than our Turkey Blend hardwood for flavor inside and out.
+Learn how to smoke a turkey for your feast.